Great example of Irish whiskey, mellow yet flavourful. Almost a syrupy mouthfeel, candy, a wee bite at the finish — 3 months ago

 Tobin Spratte

 Great QPR wine, one of the better Priorats I've had, especially after too many mediocre ones the last few years.
 Dark chocolate and raspberry on first pour.
-As it breathes, the llicorella becomes more pronounced and the cocoa aromas get stronger. — 2 days ago
+As it breathes, the llicorella becomes more pronounced and the cocoa aromas get stronger. — a month ago